It can sometimes be challenging to get a tax filing software that suits your needs and budget.

 There are four versions of H&R Block software to choose from, depending on your tax situation.
 The free version is one of the best on the market.
 It allows you to file the new Form 1040, and also lets you claim the following:

-- Credit for the disabled or elderly
+- Credit for the Disabled or Elderly

 The free version also allows you to file Schedules 1-6.
-However, if you want to itemize your deductions, are a freelancer, a landlord, or run a small business, then an H&R Block’s paid version would work better for you.
+However, if you want to itemize your deductions, are a freelancer, a landlord, or run a small business, then H&R Block’s paid version would work better for you.

 The paid versions offer awesome choices.
-They may not be sophisticated as some of their competitors like TurboTax, but they get the job done without any issues.
+They may not be as sophisticated as some of their competitors like TurboTax, but they get the job done without any issues.